-I am a Russian-American poet who translates Russian poets.
-My family is from Odessa and Moscow, and I am from berries and tea and separation.
+I am a writer who helps others tell their stories.
+My family is from Odesa, Ukraine and Moscow, Russia, and I am from berries and tea and separation.

 And to stay in touch, please feel free to subscribe to my newsletter.

 The 2022 invasion of Ukraine is but the latest act of Russian (Soviet) imperialism.
 To mark one year since the occupation, writers, artists, and musicians gather to speak out against violence.

 Books against Missiles and Shrapnel: Poetry from Ukraine

 AWP 2023 Panel Reading with Oksana Maksymchuk, Olena Jennings, Oksana Lutsyshyna, and Max Rosochinsky

 Discussion on Poetry and the War in Ukraine with Lyudmyla Khersonska & Katarzyna Jakubiak